-Nick Goldberg, the CEO and founder of London-based Ezra, is on a mission to democratise leadership coaching.
+Nick Goldberg, the CEO and founder of London-based Ezra, is on a mission to democratize leadership coaching.
 Historically, executive coaching was reserved for the rarefied C-suite executives.
 Goldberg holds the belief that everyone could benefit from the help of an experienced coach.
-To level the playing field, he founded Ezra, a virtual coaching app that offers help to people at all levels – and not just the elites.
+To level the playing field, he founded EZRA, a virtual coaching app that offers help to people at all levels—and not just the elites.

 Goldberg’s philosophy is to be performance-focused.
 His goal is to support people to achieve more, better, faster.
 One of the purposes of a coach is to help you see the world differently.
 They’ll help you reframe challenges, break through roadblocks and become the best version of yourself.

-The service is different from counselling or therapy.
-Ezra coaches adopt the principle of helping a person develop their own answers to problems with the guidance and advice from a coach.
-An Ezra coach will use a broad range of approaches and techniques to encourage you to become a more effective version of yourself and reach new heights.
+The service is different from counseling or therapy.
+EZRA coaches adopt the principle of helping a person develop their own answers to problems with the guidance and advice from a coach.
+An EZRA coach will use a broad range of approaches and techniques to encourage you to become a more effective version of yourself and reach new heights.

 The company requires all of its coaches to have hundreds of hours of coaching experience.
 They are all highly trained and have designations, such as Associate Certified Coach and International Coaching Federation.
 It's not an easy role.
 The coach needs to possess the wherewithal to place their coachee in the spotlight and switch off any judgments.